schell/mogwai/README.md

 assert_eq!(&gizmo.view_ref().clone().into_html_string(), "<button>Clicked 2 times</button>");

 if cfg!(target_arch = "wasm32") {
-    // running a gizmo or a view only works in the browser, as ownership
-    // of is passed to the window
+    // running a gizmo adds its DOM to document.body and ownership is passed to the window
-    gizmo.run().unwrap_throw()
+    // this only works in the browser gizmo.run().unwrap_throw()
 }
 ```